catchsomnath/nada-docs/upgrade-from-nada3.rst

 You can ignore the error messages that include the wording “Duplicate column name” or “Duplicate entry”.

+Now your database has been migrated to NADA version 4.1.
+We will have to run one more upgrade script to for NADA version 4.2

+7. Navigate to the URL for the NADA4.2 site: Example: http://your-nada-site/nada42/index.php/nada42_upgrade

+.. warning:: This step makes changes to your nada 4.1 database that are not undo-able.
+This page will not show any message on the screen.
+You will be getting blank page.
+Please do not repeat the process

-Verify the database upgrade.
+8. To verify the database upgrade.
 Open the NADA catalog page by going to http://[your-nada4-site]/index.php/catalog page and verify all studies from NADA 3 are listed.